hugomilan/tlmbht/tlmcode.md

 * [MEFiSTo<sup>TM</sup> Electromagnetic Simulations](http://www.faustcorp.com/): Commercial software to solve 2D and 3D electromagnetic scattering problems using TLM.
 The 2D version (MEFiSTo-2D Classic) can be obtained free of charge.
 This software does not seem to be maintained anymore.

 * [emGine](http://www.petr-lorenz.com/emgine/index.php?option=com_content&view=article&id=44&Itemid=53): Free for non-commercial purposes, emGine solves time-domain full-wave 3D electromagnetic problems.
-It does not seem to be maintained anymore (last update is from 2014).
+It does not seem to be maintained anymore (last version is from 2011 and the last website updated was in 2014).
 Tri-license MPL/GPL/LGPL.

 * [CST](https://www.cst.com/) [TLM solver](https://www.cst.com/products/cstmws/Solvers/TLM-Solver): Active commercial software that provides the TLM solver for electromagnetic simulations.